MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-wsl.md

 ms.date: 03/30/2021
 ---

-# Install NodeJS on Windows Subsystem for Linux (WSL2)
+# Install Node.js on Windows Subsystem for Linux (WSL2)

 If you are using Node.js professionally, find performance speed and system call compatibility important, want to run [Docker containers](/windows/wsl/tutorials/wsl-containers) that leverage Linux workspaces and avoid having to maintain both Linux and Windows build scripts, or just prefer using a Bash command line, then you want to install Node.js on the Windows Subsystem for Linux (more specifically, WSL 2).